-I suspect he didn’t fire me because I had enough ground to file an unemployment claim.
-I tried to wait it out and just tempt him to make a sudden decision but eventually I caved.
-I saw an ad for a coffee shop that was hiring in Brooklyn and sitting on the floor of a bus station in Boston I quickly accepted the new position, looking for any way out.
+I suspect he didn’t fire me because I could have filed an unemployment claim.
+I tried to wait it out and just tempt him to make a sudden decision but eventually, I caved.
+I saw an ad for a coffee shop that was hiring in Brooklyn and one night, sitting on the floor of a bus station in Boston I quickly accepted the new position, looking for any way out.

 I struggle with the line on when it’s ok to fire someone.
 Part of me wants to say it’s never ok.
 In a capitalist society, we have no right to deny access to money to people.
-The other part of me wants to say it’s ok to fire whoever, whenever—not because you have the right to hate people arbitrarily, but because if you dislike someone, you’re going to treat them poorly and no one deserves that.
+The other part of me wants to say it’s ok to fire whoever, whenever.
+Not because you should be able to make arbitrary decisions, but because if you dislike someone, you’re going to treat them poorly and no one deserves that.

 My boss should have fired me the moment he sensed he didn’t like me.
 I would have been mad, I would have been upset, but hey!
-I wouldn’t be telling you this embarrassing story of how I dared him to fire me after shitting all over me and he cowered like a chicken.
+I wouldn’t be telling you this embarrassing story of how I dared him to fire me after shitting all over me.
 I’m not saying he was right to dislike me, but it was worse for him to treat me the way he did.
-If he fired me sooner, I wouldn’t be carrying the scars of that conversation over beers, which I still count as one of the most hurtful moments of my life (remember folks, I had a live-in boyfriend with a secret girlfriend for months! and my friends knew about it!
+If he fired me sooner, I wouldn’t be carrying the scars of that conversation over beers, which I still count as one of the most hurtful moments of my life (I had a live-in boyfriend with a secret girlfriend!
+And my friends knew about it!
 And this was still more hurtful!).

-Before that conversation, we had never talked about me leaving, or about what breaking a working relationship would look like.
-I think there’s a certain acknowledgement of your weaknesses you have to face when you fire someone (that’s another topic but I think if you have to fire someone, there’s a trail of your failures you need to chase to examine how you got to this point) but for me, suggesting I be fired meant acknowledging my worth and acknowledging I’d run up against an unmovable force.
+Before that conversation, we had never talked about me leaving, or about what ending my employment would look like.
+I think there’s a certain acknowledgment of your weaknesses you have to face when you fire someone—you have to retrace the trail of failures that brought you to this moment.

 I think about that beer.
 I think about his words.
 And I think about that quiet moment where I dared him to take action.

-In a way, this is a celebration of that moment—the moment I told him to fire me.
-In a sea of negativity and just god-awful shitty feelings, I feel like I found stable water.
-I found an answer.
+This is a celebration of that moment.
 I finally said, “this isn’t working,” and I put my foot down.
-I wouldn’t be treated like this anymore.
 Instead of trying to make something that wouldn’t work suddenly work, I was cutting out.
-We were on this journey deeper into turbulent times, and I took a machete and created a new path out of the forest.
+We were on a journey filled with branches scratching my skin, and I finally took a machete and created a new path out of the forest.